auldana/Methods/Assignments/03-07_SSH-And-Friends/SSH-And-Friends.md

 ## Mount A Network Drive

-The `sshfs` tool allows you to securely mount a directory or drive on the remote machine in such a way that, while mounted, it becomes part of the filesystem of the host machine.  b[UYA]
+The `sshfs` tool allows you to securely mount a directory or drive on the remote machine in such a way that, while mounted, it becomes part of the filesystem of the host machine.
+Done[UYA]

 	sudo apt -y install sshfs # It is probably already installed sudo mkdir -p /mnt/Methods # Make the 'mount point' where the new content will be accessible